Quiz: Who Said What About Higher Ed?

 Clearly, though, they concur that, whatever it is, it's something to strive for.
 Justin Keener, a former TPPF vice president of policy and communications who is now a spokesman for Texas Business for Higher Education, a recently organized group of business leaders who have been supportive of reform efforts, is focusing on the areas of agreement.

 "Now that everyone agrees with the public that we need to improve the quality, affordability and accessibility of our universities, it is incumbent upon everyone involved to offer specific ideas and solutions," Keener told the Tribune.
 "Simply complaining about what other people are saying doesn’t do anything to improve graduation rates, skyrocketing costs or student debt.”

 Inspired by Keener, we have prepared the following quiz.
-It doesn't focus on obvious differences — such as TPPF's call to consider "placing universities under sunset review" or Zaffirini's assertion that "" — but on the awfully similar public statements of figures that are often portrayed as having opposite positions in the debate. doesn’t understand higher education
+It doesn't focus on obvious differences — such as TPPF's call to consider "placing universities under sunset review" or Zaffirini's assertion that "Rick Perry doesn’t understand higher education" — but on the awfully similar public statements of figures that are often portrayed as having opposite positions in the debate.

 Those figures are: UT President Bill Powers, UT System Board of Regents Chairman Gene Powell, UT System Chancellor Francisco Cigarroa, TPPF officials, and Perry.
 Can you read between the lines and figure out which one of them made each statement?
 (Hint: Each answer is used twice.)

 Texas Tribune donors or members may be quoted or mentioned in our stories, or may be the subject of them.
 For a complete list of contributors, click here.